soltune/chip-player-js-docker/README.md

 Just edit firebaseConfig.js in ./build/ directory with your favourite text editor.

 ### 3. Prepare rhythm files
-S98, PMD and FMP require additional samples to play rhythm tracks.
+Some file formats, S98, PMD and FMP, require additional samples to play rhythm tracks.
 Just place the following files on ./build/rhythm/ directory. (each names are case sensitive!)

 - 2608_BD.WAV